KevinLinkz/UITestingFramework/README.md

 This is my experiment UI Automation Testing Framework.

 This framework uses the Singleton Pattern.
-For the report it uses Exten Report,
+For the report it uses Extent Report,
 For frameworks test, it uses testNG,
 For UI Testing, it uses page load with WebDriverManager.
 For Screenshot, it uses shutterbug.